What is MiSP’s Early Career Teachers’ Support Fund?

 - If the application is successful, MiSP will issue an ECTSF Award code to be used by the Applicant on their course application form.

 - The Applicant must apply for the relevant course via our website and will be asked for the code in the application process.
 Course places are allocated on a first come, first served basis.
 If the preferred course dates are unavailable, the Applicant may apply for the same course on a later date.
 Please do not book travel or accommodation before being offered a place.

 - The Applicant needs to satisfy the usual prerequisites for the relevant course and accept the standard Terms and Conditions for the training course and for teaching the MiSP course to the young people.

 - If the Applicant attends a .begin course, they will complete three ECTSF feedback forms (i) prior to the course (ii) directly after the course (iii) one year post attendance of the course.
 This will help us to assess the impact of the Award.

-- If the Applicant attends a Teach Paws b or Teach .b course, they will provide sufficient data to assess the impact of the Award on children in their school.
+- If the Applicant attends a Teach dots, Teach Paws b, Teach .breathe or Teach .b course, they will provide sufficient data to assess the impact of the Award on children in their school.
 Where possible, they will also get the classes that they teach to complete Class Impact Surveys.

 MiSP reserves the absolute right to confer awards at it’s own discretion.